miso-lims/walkthroughs/2-0-samples.md

 </td></tr></table>

 Some fields cannot be filled down, so enter each of those separately.
+If you have a label with an incrementing number (_e.g._, `PROJ_0001_X`, `PROJ_0002_X`), enter two rows, select them, then double click the blue square.

 1. _Matrix Barcode_: you would normally use a hand-scanner or copy and paste a list of barcodes from a spreadsheet.